SamanthaSamosir/Interactive-Video-Reviews-Feature/README.md

 - CTA "Add to Basket" button on every videos to influence and encourage customers who have interest on the menu to choose the menu.

 ## Prerequisites
-- Pycharm Community Edition or any other softwares.
+- **Python 3.8**: Ensure you have Python 3.8 installed.
+You can download it from the official Python website(#https://www.python.org/downloads/release/python-380/).
+Using higher version might effect the project's build.
-- Python 3.8 or higher (it might or might not affecting the project, recommended using Python 3.8 due to the base of the project built in that version).
+- **pip**: This is the Python package installer.
+It comes bundled with Python, but you can verify its installation by running `pip --version` in your terminal.

 ### Installation
 1. **Clone the Repository**: